Wicker, Woollen & Other Biodegradable Coffins

 Wicker is not a material in itself, but rather an overall classification of products woven from any one of a variety of materials.
 The word wicker is believed to be of Scandinavian origin: wika meaning “to bend” in Swedish.

 So with that in mind, wicker coffins can be made from anything flexible, be that willow, bamboo, sea-grass, banana leaf or even water hyacinth.
 Some are made locally, others imported from overseas, some can be bought direct, others only via the funeral director – all are biodegradable, and can be used in cremation or burial.
-The choice and variety is large – have a look.
+The choice and variety is large – have a look at the below for a cheap coffin alternative.

 www.finetimberproducts.co.uk (willow, wood, seagrass, bamboo)